ivahaev/_blank/store.filters.md

 ```
 {
     "label": "Label for using in browser form",
     "display": "Type of display such in props.
-Allowed: textInput, searchBox, select, masked",
+Allowed: textInput, searchBox, select, masked, dateRange",
     "placeholder": "Placeholder for display==textInput",
     "conditions": "Array of conditions to compare with",
     "searchBy": "Only for display==searchBox.
 Array of props for search in store",